benjamin-ebert/bebert_org/content/code/best-unknown-vim-commands.md

 tags: ["Vim"]
 ---

-## 1. `gq` - Autoformatting
+## `gq` - Autoformatting
-gq auto formats your selection according to your formatting configurations in your .vimrc.
+`gq` autoformats your selection according to your formatting configurations in `.vimrc`.
 I often use this after editing a paragraph when the formatting is messed up.
-Jump to the beginning of the paragraph, hit v to switch to visual mode, select the entire paragraph and hit gq - boom, the entire thing looks nice again.
-Even faster: When you're at the beginning of the paragraph, hit gq in normal mode, then hit } to auto format the whole paragraph.
+Jump to the beginning of the paragraph, hit `v` to switch to visual mode, select the entire paragraph and hit `gq` - boom, the entire thing looks nice again.
+Even faster: When you're at the beginning of the paragraph, hit `gq` in normal mode, then hit `}` to auto format the whole paragraph.

 ## 2. :find and :tabfind
 In your .vimrc ```set path=.,/usr/include,,**``` will make :find search